Predicting Out-of-Domain Generalization with Neighborhood Invariance: Experimental Setup

 \subsection{Baselines}

-As a baseline comparison against our selected neighborhood distributions, we consider horizontal flips and crops for image classification and random replacement on a percentage of tokens for natural language tasks.
-We call these bsaselines \textbf{MS-FC} and \textbf{MS-RandAug}.
 Since our experimental setting makes so few assumptions, there are very few complexity measures that we can compare against.
-We consider complexity measures that require only model weights, specifically the \textbf{Spectral} \citep{yoshida2017spectral, neyshabhur2017pac} and \textbf{Frobenius} \citep{pmlr-v40-Neyshabur15} norms.
+This includes \cite{aithal2021robustness}, which requires matching train/test distributions.
+We thus consider complexity measures that require only model weights, specifically the \textbf{Spectral} \citep{yoshida2017spectral, neyshabhur2017pac} and \textbf{Frobenius} \citep{pmlr-v40-Neyshabur15} norms.
 However, in our experiments we find close to 0 or negative correlation for these measures, so we do not report their performance.
 We also compare our method against output based methods that directly predict OOD generalization.
-We use \textbf{ATC-MC} and \textbf{ATC-NE} \cite{2022arXiv220104234G} as our two baselines, which calculate a threshold on validation data based on max confidence and negative entropy scores respectively.
-To calculate $\tau$ metrics on these methods we treat the generated accuracy predictions as a score, and for $R^2$ and MAE we use the accuracy predictions directly.
+We use \textbf{ATC-MC} and \textbf{ATC-NE} \cite{2022arXiv220104234G} as our two baselines, which calculate a threshold on in-domain validation data based on max confidence and negative entropy scores respectively.
+To calculate metrics on these methods we treat the generated accuracy predictions as a score.
 To calculate ID $\tau$ values we select a threshold value based on validation data then calculate predicted accuracy values on test data from the same domain.
+For ImageNet domain shift datasets where the output classes are a subset of the original 1,000 ImageNet classes, we do not recompute a subclassed ATC threshold as we do not assume prior knowledge of the OOD output classes.